jemmy512/book-notes/Linux/unp.md

         * We should call select. select returns when the connection completes successfully (making the socket writable) or when the connection fails (making the socket readable and writable).

 ## 16.6 Nonblocking accept
-* If we are using select to wait for incoming connections, we should not need to set the listening socket to non- blocking because if select tells us that the connection is ready, accept should not block.
+* If we are using select to wait for incoming connections, we should not need to set the listening socket to nonblocking because if select tells us that the connection is ready, accept should not block.
 * Unfortunately, there is a timing problem that can trip us up here:
 * When the client aborts the connection before the server calls accept, Berkeley-derived implementations do not return the aborted connection to the server, while other implementations should return ECONNABORTED but often return EPROTO instead.
     * The client establishes the connection and then aborts it.